How to Install a Stair Runner: A Step-by-Step Guide

 Photos of the Finished Project

-Tada!
-That's it.
-It took us about 4 hours to install the stair runner start to finish.
-Not bad at all, though my knees were sore, lol.
-All that's left to do is hang up artwork and patch the holes left by the old balusters around the newel post and our entire staircase renovation will be totally done.
-And I'm already in love.
+I'm in love.
 Quite a difference from where we started, huh?!
 I snapped the photo on the left the day we closed on the house.
 Our kitchen and dining room look really different now too!
-It's hard to believe we've lived here less than 2 years.
 What do you think?

-You'll notice that you can see the staples a bit.
+I've been asked this a lot!
+You'll notice that you can see the staples a bit (see the photo below).
 I don't know if that's totally avoidable or not in a DIY stair runner installation.
-I suspect professional installers have a clever way to avoid that, but I don't know what it is, lol.
+I suspect it wouldn't be an issue if we used a rug with a pile.
+We also could have used stair runner rods to cover them, but I don't love the look of stair rods.

 Some people install stair runners using only carpet tape, but I've used carpet tape enough to know that it eventually fails, in my experience.
 I'm not worried about the rug tape failing under the rug pad because the runner is on top of the rug pads and is secured with the staples.
 But I would definitely worry if we had secured the runner itself with rug tape.